Five Reasons to Swim for Exercise

-- Swim 101: Swim 101 is the perfect small class environment for improving your individual swim stroke.
+- Learn to Swim: Swim 101 is the perfect small class environment for improving your individual swim stroke.
 Each participant receives individual assessment of their stroke strengths and weaknesses.

 - Masters Swim Class: Our experienced coaches will challenge you with creative workouts while your classmates will motivate you to be your best.

 - Swim Fit Independent Lap Swimming: Swim Fit is the opportunity to swim laps during select times during the week.
 Optional sample workouts are available to help swimmers improve performance and stay motivated.